BACK TO GREEK WINE

 Wine makes any sunset pretty.
 Tours are available, as is wine tasting.
 With its location on the edge of the caldera, the winery has numerous terraces with a view north to Oia.

-Similar to Santos Wine, it gets crowds for sunsets.
+Like Santos Wine, it draws crowds for sunsets.
 You can purchase wine and meze while enjoying an incredible view.
 The winery is open year-round.
 The Sunset Terrace is open May through October.

 Santorini Wineries in the Ekso Gonia Area